 Windows 10 brings with it a ton of cool features that are specifically designed for the comfort and ease of domain administrators all over the world.
 With Windows 10, domain administrators can make a wide variety of changes to every single one of the computers on their domain by simply making the changes they want to their own computer.
 One of the aspects that domain administrators can control for their entire network is the Start Menu of every single computer connected to the network.

-Using Group Policy, domain administrators can create a special Start Menu layout that is applied to all the computers of all the users on the domain and provides the administrator with the ability to control what applications are pinned onto the Start Menu, the arrangement of the Menu tiles and the size of the Menu tiles.
-This option is exclusively available on the Education and Enterprise versions of Windows 10 and, once enabled, takes away the domain’s other users’ ability to tinker around with and edit the Start Menu and the apps and tiles on it in any way.
+Using Group Policy, domain administrators can create a unique Start Menu layout for all users within a domain.
+This layout, which can be applied to user computers, allows the administrator to control which applications are pinned to the Start Menu, as well as the arrangement and size of the menu tiles.
+This feature is available exclusively in the Education and Enterprise versions of Windows 10.
+When enabled, it restricts other users within the domain from making changes to the Start Menu, including altering the apps and tiles.

 The following is everything you need to do to create a customized Start Menu layout for your entire domain using Group Policy:

 Customize the Start Menu on your computer and give it the layout that you want applied to all of the computers on your network.
 This includes pinning and unpinning applications from the Start Menu, rearranging tiles, resizing tiles and creating app groups.

 Next, export the Start Menu layout you have created to an .xml file so you can move it to a storage space shared by all the computers on your network.
 To do this, first open the Start Menu, type ‘powershell’, and open the program named ‘Windows PowerShell’.